RoeyApel/YGProgramming/Main Obsidian Vault/יג/מקצועות/שפת Java/Java Project.md

 ---
 Mouse Events:
-variables: moveSelectionActive, wallSelectionActive, lastSlotClicked.
+variables: moveSelectionActive, wallSelectionActive, lastSlotClicked. do always when clicked - calc col and row, lastSlot update at the end.
 1. current player:
 	1. dectivate wallSelection (maybe add if wallSelectionActive is true)
 	2. if moveSelectionActive than dectivate moveSelection